WilhelmOks/blog/Swift_Type_System.md

 // valueA is the same as valueB
 ```

-An empty tuple is the same as Void.
+A tuple with no values (empty tuple) is the same as `Void`.
-In Swift, we normally omit Void when we don't return anything from a function.<br>
+In Swift, we normally omit `Void` when we don't return anything from a function.<br>
-Implicitly, we just return 0 values, which is represented by an empty tuple () or Void.
+Implicitly, we just return 0 values, which is represented by an empty tuple `()` or `Void`.

 Even though an empty tuple represents 0 values, it can still be seen as a value itself.<br>
 We can store that value in a variable and pass it around like any other value: